kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(4\) Upon completion of the training, testing, and checking conducted under part 142, a copy of each student's training record is forwarded to the part 141 school and becomes part of the student's permanent training record.

-\(b\) A pilot school that provides flight training for an institution of higher education that holds a letter of authorization under §61.169 of this chapter must have a training agreement with that institution of higher education.
+\(b\) A pilot school that provides flight training for an institution of higher education that holds a letter of authorization under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.169   Letters of authorization for institutions of higher education.|§61.169]] of this chapter must have a training agreement with that institution of higher education.

 \[Doc.
 No. FAA-2010-0100, 78 FR 42379, July 15, 2013\]